abeeching/thm-stuff/soc1-learning-path/s03r06 Zeek.md

 ## [Task 8] Zeek Scripts | Frameworks

+The frameworks that Zeek provides can be used to discover different events of interest.
+We're interested in a few common frameworks and functions - specifically, the functionalities provided by the File Framework:
+- The `hash-all-files` script gives us `md5`, `sha1`, and `sha256` fields in the `files.log` log, so we can get hashes for any detected files easily.
+- The `extrat-all-files.zeek` script will (as the name suggests) extract all files from the pcap file.
+The new files will appear in an `extract_files` folder, and you can use `ls` and `file` to get an idea of what Zeek found.
+This includes timestamp information, source protocols, and connection IDs.
+You can correlate this information with other logs as needed.

+There is also a functionality provided by the Notice Framework that we'd like to cover - the Intelligence function.
+This requires a feed to match and create alerts from network traffic.
+The feed (source file) must be tab-delimited, and you need to manually update the source.
+Adding new lines is simple enough, but deleting lines requires that Zeek be redeployed.
+The intelligence source information can be found in `/opt/zeek/intel/zeek_intel.txt`.

 **[Task 8, Question 1] Investigate the `case1.pcap`file with `intelligence-demo.zeek` script.
 Investigate the `intel.log` file.
 Look at the second finding, where was the intel info found?** - `IN_HOST_HEADER`

 **[Task 8, Question 2] Investigate the `http.log` file.
 What is the name of the downloaded .exe file?** - `knr.exe`